 An incarcerated witness who tells a party that he is willing to attend trial to give testimony cannot come to court unless the court orders his custodian to let him come.
 The court must issue an order known as a writ of habeas corpus ad testificandum.
-This court will not issue such a writ unless the party can establish to the court's satisfaction that

-1) The witness has agreed to attend voluntarily; and
+This court will not issue such a writ unless the party can establish to the court's satisfaction that a.
+The party can serve and file an affidavit declaring under penalty of perjury that the witness told the party that he or she is willing to testify voluntarily, that is, without being subpoenaed.
+The party must say in the affidavit when and where the witness informed the party of this willingness;

-2) The witness has actual knowledge of facts directly related to the issue to be tried.
+- 1) The witness has agreed to attend voluntarily; and - 2) The witness has actual knowledge of facts directly related to the issue to be tried.